Swan Song (2)

-The chattering people surround where she is lying, and some kids and women scream at what they just witnessed.
-Mariana tries to look around, but she sees nothing.
+The chattering people surround where she lays, and some kids and women scream at what they just witnessed.
+Mariana tries to look around, terrified, but she sees nothing.
 Only the-should-be heart-throbbing white.

 And as her consciousness fades, someone pulls her back.
-There’s a voice, distant, faint; it is everywhere.
+There’s a voice, distant, faint; it is everywhere and nowhere.
 She hears someone calling her name.